NZ Govt gives another $200,000 to Cambodia

 The tribunal is considering the crimes committed by individuals in the Khmer Rouge government, which was responsible for the deaths of as many as two million Cambodians between 1975 and 1979.

-Next story in Political: Law changes urged after reports of prostitutes in turf wars
+Next story in Politics: Law changes urged after reports of prostitutes in turf wars

 Copyright © 2012, Radio New Zealand